 The first steps to outlining your social media plan should be to define the purpose of the plan.
-For associations that purpose should be to push out information to the members, receive information from the members and ultimately foster communication with the members and between the members.
+For associations, that purpose should be to distribute/provide information to the members, receive information from the members and ultimately foster communication with the members and between the members.

 Social Media Policy

 The association should not allow obscene or unlawful posts, or posts and comments that are harassing or threatening in nature.
-It is a good idea to refrain from posting copyrighted material or images.
+It is strongly recommended to refrain from posting copyrighted material or images.
 Posting this type of content can subject the page to being suspended or deleted by the social media network.